-Following this "truth" hypothesis, we make another reasonable assumption: the penalization constant $P$ should be chosen large enough so as to neglect (ie. treat as zero) the errors at the boundary \emph{for the reference solution}:

-for every $k=1,\ldots,\mathcal T$.
-In the same vein, we suppose that the convergence tests appearing in the Newton iterations performed in \ref{ss:numT} and \ref{ss:redbcalc} are sufficiently demanding so as to neglect the errors due to the iterative resolution of nonlinear systems \eqref{e:nleq} and \eqref{e:discrb2}.
-The results we present in section \ref{s:numres} show those two hypothesis are numerically verified.
+\textbf{Notation. } We suppose that the convergence tests appearing in the Newton iterations performed in Section \ref{ss:numT} and Section \ref{ss:redbcalc} are sufficiently demanding so as to neglect the errors due to the iterative solution of the nonlinear systems \eqref{e:nleq} and \eqref{e:discrb2}.

 We now set up some notations : first the error at time $t_k$: